alexander-hergert/vite-react-js-template-light/README.md

 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is a user-centric testing library that encourages testing your React components as users would interact with them.
 - [Jest](https://jestjs.io/docs/getting-started) is a JavaScript testing framework that provides a simple and powerful toolset for testing JavaScript applications, including React components, with built-in test runners and assertions.

+### React Query for fetch operations

+-[React Query](https://tanstack.com/query/v3/docs/react/overview) React Query is a popular JavaScript library for managing and caching asynchronous data in React applications.
+It simplifies data fetching, caching, and synchronization with the UI, making it easier to build fast and responsive web applications.

 ### Files

 ### images